pods13/assetsfirst/README.md

   <summary>1.2.0 Features</summary>
 - [x] Allocation card - custom type to group by tags
 - [x] Switch to flyway is impossible due to usage of mysql 5.7(too old)
+- [x] Introduce Portfolio currency, as a column in db table
+- [ ] Add usd exchange provider to support usd currency for the whole portfolio
 - [ ] Company Page - ownership structure
 - [ ] Migrate Angular from v14 to v16
 - [ ] Switch from @swimlane/ngx-datatable to mat-table